Brokers With Negative Balance Protection

 Which Broker’s Negative Balance Protection Is Most Reliable?

 Since negative balance protection is FCA-regulated, all brokers should follow the same rules when applying it.
 However, some may provide clients with related services, such as sending them mobile alerts when their balance falls to a level close to a margin call.
-Pepperstone, CMC Markets and XM are two particularly popular trading brokerages that provide negative balance protection.
+Pepperstone and CMC Markets are two particularly popular trading brokerages that provide negative balance protection.